The Gunny Sack

 3. What can I do about soupy or curdled buttercream?
 If it is soupy or curdled looking, you either added too much liquid or the buttercream is too warm.
 First, try chilling it in the fridge for 10-15 minutes (or longer depending on how warm it is) and then beat it again.
 If it is still too soupy, try adding more powdered sugar (see question 2 above.)

 4. How can I fix lumpy buttercream?
-Lumpy buttercream is usually a result of two things.
-Either the butter wasn’t softened or the powdered sugar wasn’t sifted.
+Lumpy buttercream is usually the result of two things: either the butter wasn’t softened or the powdered sugar wasn’t sifted.
 Once everything is mixed together and you find lumps, you first need to determine what the clumps are.

 If the lumps are butter, you can beat the buttercream longer.
 Or warm the bowl slightly to help soften the butter and then beat until smooth.

-Or if the clumps are powdered sugar, you can try beating longer but be careful not to overbeat or the buttercream will “break” or separate.
+If the clumps are powdered sugar, you can try beating longer but be careful not to overbeat or the buttercream will “break” or separate.
 Sometimes the only solution for lumps of powdered sugar is to pick them out.
-Or if that is too much work, to ignore them.
+Or if that is too much work, just ignore them.

 5. Why does my icing have air bubbles?
 The air bubbles come from beating the frosting.
 If you notice air bubbles, stir the buttercream by hand with a wooden spoon for a few minutes to remove them.